 A transformation matrix can hold position and directions at the same time.
 This is exactly what we need to describe a node along the track.
 Once we switch to transformation matrices, the two existing functions forwardDirectionAtArcLength and positionAtArcLength naturally collapse into one.
 Instead of asking the track for separate pieces of data, we ask for a transformation matrix at a distance along the curve and extract whatever information we need from it.

 For that reason, we make a small but important change.
-From now on, we work with tranformation matrices and remove those two functions entirely.
+From now on, we work with transformation matrices and remove those two functions entirely.

 If it helps, it is worth rereading the chapter on linear roller coaster tracks, where forwardDirectionAtArcLength and positionAtArcLength were introduced.
 Both are now replaced by a single function called transformationAtArcLength.